Agency DM Automation: 10+ Client Operations

 • Product launch (5K+ comments)

-3. Upgrade workspace: Move high-volume clients to dedicated workspace with higher limits
+• Upgrade workspace: Move high-volume clients to dedicated workspace with higher monthly DM limits

-Communication: Warn clients upfront: “If your post gets 10K+ comments, Instagram limits us to 200 DMs/hour.
+Communication: Warn clients upfront: “If your post gets 10K+ comments, automation paces sends at around 200/hour per account.
 We’ll prioritize high-intent commenters first.”

 Agency-Specific Feature Must-Haves